On Page SEO Checklist

 2. Meta Tags

-Once we have our keyword study fresh out of the oven, we can start preparing the rest of the things for our initial SEO OnPage.
+Once we have our keyword study fresh out of the oven, we can start preparing the rest of the things for your initial on page SEO.
 The first thing is to prepare some good meta tags.
-We have already talked about them on other occasions and we're not going to focus here on how to do them well.
-Just take a look at the Meta Tag Generator and Meta Tags Analyzer if you need some assistance.

 It is very important that all pages have their title and its description with your corresponding keyword.
 Thoroughly review the entire site and do not leave any out there without completing.